Robinlovelace/robinlovelace.website/_posts/2016-12-21-cyclestreets-pct.md

 Here is not the place to answer such a question.
 Only the passage of time, and commitment from people (perhaps informed by models such as the PCT) to sustainable travel will help answer that one.

 There is much more to say about the use of CycleStreets.net in the PCT but it gets rather technical very quickly.
 I plan to follow this overview article up with a more technical blog post in the New Year.
 Watch this space!

+## Reference

+Lovelace, R., Goodman, A., Aldred, R., Berkoff, N., Abbas, A., & Woodcock, J. (2016).
+The Propensity to Cycle Tool: An open source online system for sustainable transport planning.
+Journal Of Transport And Land Use, 0. doi:http://dx.doi.org/10.5198/jtlu.2016.862